-Problem Solution You have forgotten the 1 Switch off the PC.
-User password.
-2 Restart the PC.
-If you are prompted for a password, enter the Administrator password.
-3 When the Vectra logo appears, press the F2 key.
-4 Enter the Administrator Password to access the Setup program.
-5 Go to the Security menu.
+Problem Solution You have forgotten the User password.
+1 2 Switch off the PC.
+Restart the PC.
+If you are prompted for a password, enter the Administrator 2 password.
+4 Enter the Administrator Password to access the Setup program 5 Go to the Security menu.
 6 Go to the Set User Password field and set a new User Password.
 This will replace the old password which you had forgotten.
-7 Press F3 to save the new Password and exit Setup.
-You have forgotten the 1 Switch off the PC and remove the power cord.
-Administrator password.
-2 Remove the computer's cover.
-3 Set switch 4 on the system board switch block to ON.
+7 Press F3 to save the new passwords and exit Setup.
+You have forgotten the Administrator 1 2 Switch off the PC and remove the power cord.
+Remove the computer's cover. password.
+3 Set switch 4 on the system board switch block to CLOSED.
 4 Switch on the PC and allow it to complete its startup routine.
 A message is displayed.
 5 Switch off the computer.
-6 Reset switch 4 to OFF.
+6 Reset switch 4 to OPEN.
 7 Replace the computer's cover.
-8 Switch on the PC and allow it to complete its startup routine.
-9 After the Power-On-Self-Test has completed, press F2 when prompted to use the 10 Setup program.
-10 11 Press F3 to save the new passwords and exit Setup.
+8 9 After the Power-On-Self-Test has completed, press F2 when prompted to enter the Setup program.
+10 Set new User and Administrator Passwords.
+11 Press F3 to save the new passwords and exit Setup.